-- To Release a Habit
+- Release of a Bad Habit

-What Is Reiki Massage?
+So, What Is Reiki Massage?

 Using Reiki In Conjunction With Other Modalities

 The use of essential oils and aromatherapy is another great way to add an additional layer of treatment.
 There are some Reiki practitioners who will work in conjunction with other treatment providers in order to allow the patient to have two healing sessions done at the same time.
 Great complimentary practices might include

 - Reiki Massage and Cranial Sacral Work – Again each person would take a place and move along the body in the opposite direction from each other.

-These groups often meet, exchange Reiki with each other and work as a group on those who are not energy workers who come to receive the benefit of a group session.
+These groups often meet to exchange Reiki techniques and strategies with each other.
+They also work as a group on those who are not energy workers who come to receive the benefit of a group session.
 Sometimes these events are offered without charge.
 There may be a donation basket or a small charge to cover the cost of the venue.

-The best way for someone to learn about Reiki is to stop wondering “what is Reiki massage” and find a way to get some hands on experience with it.
-Anyone can learn to do Reiki.
-After a person receives a Reiki massage and feels how relaxed and confident they become, they too may want to become a Reiki practitioner.
-If that happens to you, remember you do not necessarily have to have a career in Reiki.
-Reiki can be administered to family and friends only.
-There is no rule that says a person must charge for Reiki.
+Becoming a Reiki practitioner can have amazing benefits.
+It can be administered to family and friends, or self administered.
+There is no rule that says you must charge for Reiki or turn it onto a business.
 So if you learn how to practice and do not want to open a practice to the public, be sure to at least offer it to your friends and family.
 They will certainly appreciate the offer.